shihaanws/Clinder/README.md

 ## Star, Fork, Clone & Contribute

 Feel free to clone and contribute on this repository.
 If my work helps you, please give me back with a star.
-It really means a lot to me and keeps me going !
+It really means a lot to me and keeps me going !<br>
-Happy Coding!
+**Happy Coding !